 Sellers utilizing the FBA shipping method are given priority, as shipping time, cost and tracking metrics are used to judge whether you can get into the buy box.

-If you’re selling on Amazon using merchant-fulfilled shipping, it’s difficult to get into the buy box.
+If you’re selling items on Amazon using merchant-fulfilled shipping, it’s difficult to get into the buy box.

 If you don’t make the buy box, you can still be featured in the “other sellers” section.
 You’ll have a higher chance of making a sale in this section over not being featured at all, but the odds are much higher within the buy box.